Sharpton: Locke was guilty only of being 'Black in America'

 Minneapolis Mayor Jacob Frey, who has come under scrutiny for the city’s use of such warrants, and Minneapolis Interim Police Chief Amelia Huffman did not attend.
 Shiloh Temple Bishop Richard Howell Jr. told the Star Tribune that Frey would not attend without an invitation from the family.

-The Rev. Al Sharpton was scheduled to deliver the eulogy, in the same church where Daunte Wright was remembered after he was killed by a suburban Minneapolis police officer in April.
-Sharpton, while presiding over Wright's funeral days after the young Black man was shot by a suburban Minneapolis police officer, decried "the stench of police brutality."
+The service was held in the same church where Daunte Wright was remembered after he was killed by a suburban Minneapolis police officer in April.
+Sharpton, while presiding over Wright's funeral, decried "the stench of police brutality."

 Locke was shot by a SWAT team member shortly before 7 a.m. on Feb.
 2 as officers served a search warrant in a St. Paul homicide case.
 Body camera video shows at least four officers using a key to quietly enter the downtown apartment where he was staying, then shouting their presence.
 The video shows Locke, wrapped in a comforter, stirring and holding a handgun right before an officer shot him.